kelveden/milli/README.md

 So, what's going on here?
 You can probably spot that there are 4 distinct steps:

-1) Setup zero or more stubs
+1. Setup zero or more stubs
-2) Setup zero or more expectations
+2. Setup zero or more expectations
-3) Run test code
+3. Run test code
-4) Verify that milli expectations have been met
+4. Verify that milli expectations have been met

 API
 ---
 ### milli.stub(s1, s2, ..., sX)
-TODO
+Tells milli about one or more stubs.
+A simple stub might look like:

+    milli.stub(onGet("my/url").respondWith(200));

+For more information see the section on "Stubs and Expectations" below.

 ### milli.expect(e1, e2, ..., eX)
-TODO
+Tells milli about one or more expectations.
+Setting up an expectation looks exactly the same as setting up a stub except that there is the extra option of specifying the number of times that the stub is expected to be invoked.

 ### milli.run(callback)
 Causes milli to submit all stubs and expectations setup via `stub` and `expect` to vanilli.
 The specified callback is then executed.